owid/sdg-tracker.org/pages/quality-education.md

 goalNum: 4
 name: Quality Education
 description: >-
-  The UN explains: <i><q>Obtaining a quality education underpins a range of fundamental development drivers.
+  The UN explains: <q>Obtaining a quality education underpins a range of fundamental development drivers.
 Major progress has been made towards increasing access to education at all levels, particularly for women and girls.